-Currently the Hutchins Fire Rescue has a full staff of Firefighter/Paramedic's manning 2 stations on a 24/48 rotation.
+Currently, Hutchins Fire Rescue has a full staff of firefighter/paramedics manning 1 station on a 24/48 rotation.
 The HFR has an ISO PPC rating of 4 on a 1-10 scale.
-Today the Department is aided by CAD(Computer Aided Dispatch) enabling the Engine's and MICU's the ability to pull up caller information as well as business and pre plan data while in route to calls.
+Today the department is aided by Computer Aided Dispatch (CAD) enabling the engine's and MICU's the ability to pull up caller information as well as business and pre plan data while en route to calls.

 HUTCHINS FIRE & RESCUE